TJCSec/website/writeups/2021-03-31-picoctf-2021/stonk-market.md

 author: Darin Mao
 ---

 Stonk Market was a binary exploitation challenge from picoCTF 2021.
-Given the relatively low point value (180 points), it was most likely intended to be an easy challenge.
-However, presumably due to lack of testing, it was actually quite tricky.
+Despite the relatively low point value (180 points), it was actually quite tricky.

 # Description
 > I've learned my lesson, no more reading my API key into memory.
 Now there's no useful information you can leak! `nc mercury.picoctf.net 12784`